What are the two forms of semaglutide, and which is approved for weight loss?

 - Injectable semaglutide (Ozempic, Wegovy): Weekly subcutaneous injection.
 Ozempic is approved for type 2 diabetes management.
 Wegovy (2.4 mg weekly) is specifically approved for chronic weight management in adults with obesity or overweight with a weight-related condition.

 This distinction matters when you are specifically seeking semaglutide for weight management: the FDA-approved path for that purpose is the injectable form, not the oral tablet.
-Compounded semaglutide — the form most commonly prescribed through telehealth platforms — follows the injectable route as well.
+Compounded semaglutide — the form most commonly prescribed through telehealth platforms — is most often injectable as well, though clinician-prescribed oral compounded forms exist.

 Oral vs. injectable semaglutide: how do they compare for weight loss?